Skip to main content

 The easiest/faster option to run elysium in Docker is to use the latest release images.
 These are small images that use the latest official release of the elysium binary, pulled from our package repository.

-Once you are done experimenting and picking the best node name :) you can start elysium node.
-Make sure that you set the ownership of your local directory to the current user.
+Make sure that you set the ownership of your created directory to the current user.

 # chown to current user